PaulWeinsberg/dcmd/readme.md

 **Does the project still working without Docker Commands CLI ?**

 Yes, Docker Commands it's just a wrapper, not a requirement, it's up to the developer to use it or not.
-If you don't want to use it, setup a dns mask on your own to keep VHOST working otherwise use localhost as most of the project under docker compose.
+If you don't want to use it, setup a dns server on your own to keep VHOST working otherwise use localhost as most of the project under docker compose.

 **How does it work ?**

-- A lightweight CLI to use custom, built-in commands and run local DNS mask
+- A lightweight CLI to use custom, built-in commands and run local DNS server
 - A simple configuration to resolve VHOSTS from you local machine

 # Get Started